iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 UF-02 : Advanced #Individual creation
 -
 Be able to create a #Individual while associating it to a given #Class
-This #Individual creation allow the user to define informations specified at #Class level
+This #Individual creation allow the user to define characteristics (properties and/or relations) specified at #Class level

 UF-03 : Associate an existing #Individual to a #Class -
-Be able to associate an already existing #Individual (not typed) to a given #Class This association allow the user to define informations specified at #Class level
+Be able to associate an already existing #Individual (not already "typed") to a given #Class This association allow the user to define characteristics (properties and/or relations)  specified at #Class level

+UF-04 : Change the #Class of an already "typed" #Individual -

+UF-05 : Associate a new #Class to already "typed" #Individual (multi-typing) -

 Admin Functions
 ==